maximilionus/freetype-envision/README.md

 ### Overall
 - Improve the visibility of medium and small-sized fonts.
-- Prepare the font environment for the new features.
+- Prepare the font environment to work correctly with the new features.

 ## Usage